 o Steers & Kips offer fast food like burgers and pizzas;

-o Nightlife: At night you can dance in Vogue, Levels or Cloud 9, or if you are lucky the Black Missionaries might play at Vibes or Lucius Banda at 5 miles.
+o Nightlife: At night you can dance in G-String or Vogue Africana or if you are lucky the Black Missionaries might play at Vibes or Lucius Banda at 5 miles.

 - Sights; there are many things to see like the KAR monument to honour the Malawian soldiers who fell during the 1st world war.
 The historical buildings and botanical gardens (K300 per person, entrance near the crossroad of immigration.
 ESCOM and Annie’s Lodge), and of course the plateau.
 You can also travel just outside Zomba for

 o Chikala Pillars and Chilema Tree

 o Lake Chilwa

 o Ntonya Mountain

 o The tea estates, Mulanje and Liwonde are all a day-trip from Zomba.